-Costs which are incurred during planning and construction of capital assets to benefit Shenandoah National Park are capitalized as capital construction project expenses.
-Upon completion of the capital asset, the Trust will contribute the asset to the Park and expense the development cost as grant expense.
-Total planning costs incurred to benefit the Park was \$281,074 at September 30, 2017.
-During the year ended September 30, 2017, \$150,000 of the original development cost was written off.
-This figure approximates the cost of architectural designs, as these designs would need to be revised should the Trust move forward with the Project in the future.
+Costs which were incurred during planning and construction of capital assets to benefit Shenandoah National Park were capitalized as capital construction project expenses.
+Upon completion of the capital assets, the Trust would contribute the assets to the Park and expense the development cost as grant expense.
+During the year ended September 30, 2018, the balance of the remaining original development cost totaling \$281,074 was written off, as the capital project is no longer a priority for the Park or the Trust, and the project will not proceed.